KU’s Moore undeterred by foot injury, working to catch up by season’s start

 “It didn’t hurt, though… but I tried to walk it off, and I couldn’t put much pressure on it,” Moore said.
 “I didn’t twist, I didn’t roll.
 I literally jumped, and I just heard it.”

-Moore was already a relatively late addition to the Kansas basketball team.
+Moore was a relatively late addition to the Kansas basketball team.
 The day after Elmarko Jackson tore his patellar tendon in June, Kansas coach Bill Self earned Moore’s commitment.
-As a strong defender, Moore came in from Mississippi State with an immediate role available.
-Over the first couple of weeks, Moore said he felt he was showing the Jayhawks everything from leadership to scoring and was ready to make an immediate impact.
+As a strong defender, Moore came in from Mississippi State with an immediate role available and said he felt he was showing the Jayhawks everything from leadership to scoring and was ready to make an immediate impact.

-Injuries complicated things.
 Moore said that he had minor surgery at the end of the summer training session, and then the new foot injury came one day into the fall.
-The transfer was ready to step into a prominent role for the Jayhawks, but he hasn’t yet been able to impact the team as he hoped.
-With the rest of the team working out together in practices, Moore cannot compete as he is still recovering from the injury.
+He’s still healing from that and is unable to compete with the rest of the team during practices.

-The veteran player has dealt with this sort of thing before.
+But he’s still happy to be here.
 Moore has played four seasons at two different universities.
-He has been around and seen a lot, and he has a lot of respect for the school he’s now at.
-He’s dreamt of finishing his college career at a place like KU.
-A foot injury won’t deter him from fulfilling that dream.
+He has been around and seen a lot, and he has a lot of respect for the University of Kansas.
+He’s dreamt of finishing his college career at a place like KU, and he says a foot injury won’t deter him from fulfilling that dream.

 “It gives me the utmost confidence (to be at KU),” Moore said.
 “My brothers told me, ‘Man, Shak, you’re at KU.’
 These are things we dreamed about as kids, and it’s a blessing to be here.
 I’m soaking it in every day.
 To end my career here, I’m still starstruck.”

 Moore wants to bring leadership to the team.
-He remains vocal with the team and dedicates his time to learning the plays in the same way he would had he not gotten injured.
+He remains vocal and dedicates his time to learning the plays in the same way he would had he not been injured.

 Mentally, the injury hasn’t affected Moore too much.
 He’s a fifth-year player who has lived through many basketball situations.
 The only thing he’s worried about is catching back up once he returns to the court.